A Trade Begins (1800s):

 It was also a time when the campaign for shorter hours of work was stepped up and the 36hr week was won in many areas of the contracting industry.

-As the Union moved into the new millennium it used smart thinking build a strong and wealthy organization and by now it was creating innovative enterprise agreements that protected workers’ rights, wages and conditions from the anti-union Workchoices legislation.
+As the Union moved into the new millennium it needed smart thinking to build a strong and wealthy organization and by now it was creating innovative enterprise agreements that protected workers’ rights, wages and conditions from the anti-union WorkChoices legislation.
 But Conservative Governments changed their legislation attacking the innovation and outlawing those new ways of protecting workers rights and hard fought for wages and conditions.
+The union has had to change and adopt new indutrial relations thinking.

 For more union history, including the story of Sparkies at War, make sure you visit the web site of the ETU's historian, Ken Purdham: www.kenpurdham.com